-Program Manager: Vacant
+Program Manager: Karen Mardock

-The Emerging Leaders MBA (ELMBA) is a full-time, accelerated Master of Business Administration for exceptional students who have recently completed their undergraduate degrees, as well as those with early career experience.
+The Emerging Leaders MBA (ELMBA) is a full-time, accelerated Master of Business Administration for exceptional students who have recently completed their undergraduate degrees, those with early career experience, and those making a career transition.
 It is a cohort program designed for the academically talented individual with a keen interest in experiencing a rigorous MBA program that blends classroom coursework and experiential learning.